GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-access-and-quota/README.md

 ## Kustomize

-In this example, some resources differ between namespaces and clusters.
+In this tutorial, some resources differ between namespaces and clusters.

 Because of this, the resources specific to each cluster and the same on each cluster are managed in different places and merged together using Kustomize.
 Likewise, the resources specific to each namespace and the same in each namespace are managed in different places and merged together using Kustomize.
 This is not strictly required, but it may help reduce the risk of misconfiguration between clusters and make it easier to roll out changes consistently.